Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 The 5th posing tip for women is to leverage the favored side.
 In this age of selfies and whatnot, we’ll often find that we have a favored side.

 Use that favored side to your advantage!
-We don’t really have symmetrical faces and sometimes we have a side of our face that just has better symmetry and lines or it has fewer blemishes, acne marks, or whatever it may be!
+We don’t really have symmetrical faces, and sometimes, we have a side of our face that just has better symmetry and lines or fewer blemishes, acne marks, or whatever it may be!

 Another benefit of using a favored side is that since we know it is our favored side, we will appear and feel more relaxed in front of the camera.

-If you are a photographer, then ask your subject what their favorite side is (if they have one) and if you are a subject, let the photographer know that that is your favorite side so they know which way to angle your face when it comes to taking side shots.
+If you are a photographer, ask your subject what their favorite side is (if they have one), and if you are a subject, let the photographer know that that is your favorite side so they know which way to angle your face when taking side shots.

 6. Smize

-If you followed any pop culture around the year ~2009, you may have heard about the “smize” made popular by Tyra Banks on America’s Next Top Model.
+If you followed pop culture around 2009, you may have heard about the “smize” made famous by Tyra Banks on America’s Next Top Model.

 Here’s the background story, I love this video: